Bhasinghrat/bharat-demo/README.md

 # bharat-demo
-this is my first git repositiory.
+this is my first git repository.